Ranjini2020/Fitness-Tracker/README.md

 ## Submission

-* The URL to the deployed application
+* The URL to the deployed application: https://thawing-crag-17274.herokuapp.com/

 * The URL to the Github repository: https://github.com/Ranjini2020/Fitness-Tracker